-For details about assigning method permissions, refer to the WebSphere Application Server InfoCenter.
+For details about assigning method permissions, refer to the WebSphere for z/OS InfoCenter.
 Topics relating to assigning method permissions are located in the Application section.

-Use the SOMDOBJS class in RACF to control a client's access to CORBA objects.
+• Use the SOMDOBJS class in RACF to control a client's access to CORBA objects.
 Profile names in SOMDOBJS have the form: